Schedule & Milestones

 Important Notes

-Begin discussing potential topics early — even before the official opening — to secure data, equipment access, and supervision in time.
+:::tip Early Start Recommended Begin discussing potential topics early — even before the official opening — to secure data, equipment access, and supervision in time. :::

-Topics approved during the late window will incur a grade penalty.
-After the window closes, no new topics can be approved.
+:::caution Late Topic Approval Topics approved during the late window will incur a grade penalty.
+After the window closes, no new topics can be approved. :::

 - Poster & 1-minute video: showcase your key results and insights.